FaazAbidi/News-Aggregator/README.md

 2. #### `/news/`

-This endpoint retrieves a list of all news articles either from database or from external APIs depending upon the expiry limit.
+This endpoint fetches a list of news articles either from the database or external APIs based on the expiry limit.
+It also provides support for searching through the query parameter to filter news articles based on search criteria.

 **Method**: `GET`